 Start with your backyard

 Sometimes thinking about leaving home for the first time to cross the ocean sounds too extreme or scary, and maybe the idea itself really is.
 So, why not start with your backyard?
-Travelling in your own country is a good way to start, it helps you to build confidence and trust, besides, it gives you a chance to and get to know your country and culture even more.
+Traveling in your own country is a good way to start, it helps you to build confidence and trust, besides, it gives you a chance to and get to know your country and culture even more.

 You can start by visiting a family member or inviting your friends to travel with you somewhere.
 Try to look for a nice place to visit nearby your area, maybe you will end up finding an amazing spot nearby that nobody else knows!

 In this meanwhile, try learning about other places, about how it is like to travel there and to inspire yourself to travel further.
-A nice way to do it is to watch travel movies.

 If you are an Exotic Culture lover, this might be very disappointing to hear, just like it was for me, but to be honest, this was a piece of really good advice that I got from a friend.
 I know that.